joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 The Inateck USB-C hub is one of very few that give you a fully-functional powered USB-C port on one side of the hub.
 I could simultaneously connect an SD card and the SSD to the iPad while charging, and also while charging my phone or headphones or a camera battery from the same hub.

-I apologize to hotels and their wi-fi systems: after copying all pictures and audio files to the SSD each night, before sleeping I'd also copy them all to iCloud.
+I apologize to hotels and their wi-fi systems: after saving all pictures and audio files to the SSD each night, before sleeping I'd also start all those gigabits copying to iCloud.
 This gave me a three-way backup: the original SD card (the tiny audio recorder required daily flushing, but my camera cards are large), the SSD, and iCloud.

 This diligence paid off, after I left my iPad on the train when returning to London (cheers to the anonymous person who later turned it in at Euston Station!).
 All my data was safe.